UltraStar-Deluxe/format/spec.md

 Implementations MAY use these files to display cover artwork and background graphics during gameplay.
 Supported image and video formats are an implementation detail.

-For the best compatibility `COVER` images should be square and be no larger than 1920 pixels in width and height.

 > [!CAUTION]
 >
 > If a minimum requirement concerning media types should be part of the spec has not been decided yet.